pjaehrling/finetuneAlexVGG/README.md

 ```
 python validate.py -model alex
 ...
-python validate.py -model vgg
+python validate.py -model [alex, vgg, vgg_slim, inc_v3]
 ```

 ### Run finetuning/retraining on selected layers
 ```
 python finetune.py -image_path /path/to/images -model alex
 ...
-python finetune.py -image_path /path/to/images -model vgg
+python finetune.py -image_path /path/to/images -model [alex, vgg, vgg_slim, inc_v3]
+python finetune.py -image_file /path/to/images.txt -model [alex, vgg, vgg_slim, inc_v3]
 ```

-`/path/to/image` should point to a folder with a set of sub-folders, each named after one of your final categories and containing only images from that category.
+Using: `-image_path`: `/path/to/images` should point to a folder with a set of sub-folders, each named after one of your final categories and containing only images from that category.

-Another way is to provide a file with a list of image-paths and labels using the `-image_file` argument instead of `-image_path`. e.g.
+Using: `-image_file`: `/path/to/images.txt` should be a file with a list of image-paths and labels.

+e.g.
 ```
 cat /path/to/cat1.jpg